Maksim2498/poms/server/README.md

 If nothing went wrong you now have all required packages installed and you can proceed to the second setup step - configuration.
-All configuration is done through `config.json` file in the subproject root directory (the directory where this README.md is situated).
-Create this file and provide minumum set of options:
+All configuration is done through `poms-config.json` file.
+This file can be created in any directory up the filesystem trea relative to server launch directory but it's highly recomended to create it in the POMS root directory (one directory up relative to this file).
-MySQL user login and password.
+Create this file and provide minumum set of options: MySQL user login and password.

 Here is an example:

 ```json
 {